niravhalbe/assignment-frontend/README.md

 5. The application will not be running on the default http://localhost:4200

 If you face problems in running the solution, follow the below steps:

 Since this project includes package.json, we need to first open the project in the vs code editor.
-Then run the following command: npm install --save-dev @angular-devkit/build-angular This will download all the dependencies.
+Then run the following command: npm install --save-dev @angular-devkit/build-angular

+This will download all the dependencies.
-No run the command - ng serve
+No run the below command:
+ng serve